jangevaare/Pathogen.jl/README.md

           # infectious individual k
         end

-        function sparks_func(parameters::Vector{Float64}, population::DataFrame, i::Int64)
-          # function of risk factors associated with transmission of an infection from an
-          # external disease source to a susceptible individual i
-        end

         function latency_func(parameters::Vector{Float64}, population::DataFrame, j::Int64)
           # function of risk factors associated with the latency of an infection in an
           # exposed individual j